MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-controls-header.md

 ## Description

-Header control is a building block control that allows you to build a common app UI pattern by setting just a few simple settings.
-The control let you create themes with modern theming and automatically responsive and will resize to fit the parent container or app.
-Header supports a logo, a page title, and shows the current user picture, while allowing you to choose different style variants.
+The **Header** control is a fundamental control that lets you create a common app user interface design with minimal configuration.
+This control lets you to generate themes that incorporate contemporary theming and dynamic responsiveness, adapting to the size of the parent container or app.
+The Header control supports a logo, a page title, and displays the user's current picture, while providing a range of distinct style options.

 ## Key properties